sharmi-saha/aws-s3-automation/README.md

 **pre-requisites**

-Need AWS account(at least free tier) & 1 IAM user with policy AmazonS3FullAccess to perform all CRUD operation on AWS s3.
-Generate Access key, secret for this user & do base64 encryption for use.
+Need AWS account(at least free tier) & 1 IAM user with policy **AmazonS3FullAccess** to perform all CRUD operation on AWS s3.
+Generate Access key, secret for this user & do base64 encryption to use it.

 # Project Structure